Superman (DC Extended Universe): Later years

 In 2018, Superman makes a visit to Freddy Freeman and Shazam at their school cafeteria, as a favor to Billy for Freddy.
 In 2021, Superman is shot with a kryptonite bullet by mercenary Robert DuBois / Bloodsport and placed in the ICU.
 However, he manages to survive, and DuBois is incarcerated before being recruited by Amanda Waller for Task Force X in exchange for a reduced prison sentence.
 In 2022, he and the Justice League, with the exception of Batman and Cyborg, are called by Waller to assist Christopher Smith / Peacemaker in facing the Butterfly army but arrive too late, missing the fight.
 Later that same year, Superman is once again called by Waller to confront the new leader of Kahndaq, Black Adam.
 Superman approaches Black Adam and says that the two of them need to talk.
+At some point in 2023, Superman is contacted by Alfred to assist Batman in stopping Alberto Falcone from causing havoc in Gotham.
+Superman, however, is unable to assist because he was busy combating a volcanic eruption in Guatemala.
+He also later appeared alongside the other members of the Justice League during the time travel Chronobowl sequence.

 Alternate versions

 Steppenwolf victorious

 Zack Snyder's Justice League depicts a moment when the Mother Boxes converge and the Justice League are too late to stop Steppenwolf from calling Darkseid and his army.
 Superman, alongside the rest of the Justice League, is killed at ground zero of the event.
 This version of events is erased when Barry Allen enters the Speed Force and reverses time.